 In short, yes; however, the process can be a bit complicated.
 Here are a few important factors to keep in mind when deciding whether or not to purchase your CPAP machine through insurance.

 CPAP Supplies Covered By Insurance

 Most plans include the CPAP machine, masks, tubing, headgear, and filters.
-They do not include cleaning supplies, travel CPAP machines, or mini CPAPs.
+They do not include cleaning supplies, CPAP Batteries, or travel CPAP machines (mini CPAPs).
 Items such as sanitizers, mask wipes, and back-up supplies will need to be purchased separately as well and probably won’t go toward your deductible.

 Insurance Requirements for CPAP Therapy

 Obtaining a CPAP machine through your insurance company requires a lot more than a simple request.
 Most insurers require a prescription, a valid sleep study, and an initial compliance period (more on that later).
 You will also need to provide usage proof to receive replacement supplies.

 On the other hand, when you buy CPAP equipment online yourself, the only requirement is a prescription.

 Your Deductible Affects the Cost

 Here’s the kicker—if you are on a high-deductible plan, buying a CPAP machine through insurance might not be the best route.